See Your 3 Credit Reports

 Email alerts when your credit history changes

-Why Your Free Credit Scores Matters
+Why Your Credit Score Matters

 Your credit score plays a very important role in your financial life.
-Your credit score determines the amount credit lenders will make available to you and the interest rates and payments on mortgages, credit cards, auto loans, insurance policies, and more.
+Your credit score determines the amount of credit lenders will make available to you and the interest rates and payments on mortgages, credit cards, auto loans, insurance policies, and more.

 The Difference Between a Credit Report and a Credit Score